 At FH Europe Foundation, Rare Disease Day is an important date in our calendar, providing an opportunity to raise awareness for Homozygous Familial Hypercholesterolaemia (HoFH) and Familial Chylomicronaemia Syndrome (FCS)

-FCS (Familial Chylomicronaemia Syndrome) is a rare genetic disorder caused by the inability to properly metabolise dietary fat due to defective or absent lipoprotein lipase (LPL) or related components.
+FCS (familial chylomicronaemia syndrome) is a rare genetic disorder caused by the inability to properly metabolise dietary fat due to defective or absent lipoprotein lipase (LPL) or related components.
 This leads to high levels of chylomicrons and triglycerides in the blood, resulting in symptoms that vary in severity based on these levels.

 FCS is an autosomal recessive condition, requiring two altered genes—one from each parent.
 Most cases are due to mutations in genes coding for LPL or apolipoprotein C-II, a cofactor necessary for LPL function.
 Symptoms typically appear in childhood or adolescence but may arise later depending on the genetic mutation.